How Emotionally Unavailable Parents Shape Your Childhood

 - May view spending quality time together as a burden.

-- Using guilt or manipulation to control your behavior.
+- Using guilt or manipulation to control your behaviour.

 - Difficulty setting healthy boundaries